Ivey doubles down on masks

 Ivey also extended the mandatory mask mandate through Aug.
 31.

-“While no one enjoys wearing a mask, I’ve been the first to tell you, because of the help and support we’ve from our friends in retail, I believe we are making progress in this arena,” she said.
+“While no one enjoys wearing a mask, I’ll be the first to tell you, because of the help and support we’ve from our friends in retail and business, I believe we are making progress in this arena,” she said.
 “Y’all, we just must remain vigilant if we’re going to get our kids back in school and keep our economy open.”

 Ivey specified that wearing masks will be mandatory from second grade through college, whenever possible.